toddaustin07/MQTT_SmartApp/README.md

 ```

 #### Setup auto updates with unattended-upgrades package
+It's important to keep all packages upgraded to the latest versions to pick up any security issue fixes
-- Install unattended-upgrades package if needed
+- Install unattended-upgrades package
 - Add lines to /etc/apt/apt.conf.d/50unattended-upgrades
 ```
 Unattended-Upgrade:Origins-Pattern {